Queens-Reduced-Gravity-Design-Team/2018-SEDS/README.md

 frontend/ - UI and UDP packet reader that will send singals to the Arduino controller.
-        simulation.py - Sends UDP packets to port 5125 of simulated data navpacket.py - Reading the navpackets sent from the flight. frontend.py - Tkinter-based GUI for sending signals to microcontroller controller.py - Contains the protocols and thread-safe handling for interfacing with the controller
+        simulation.py - Sends UDP packets to port 5125 of simulated data navpacket.py - Reading the navpackets sent from the flight. frontend.py - Tkinter-based GUI
+        controller.py - Contains the protocols and thread-safe handling for interfacing with the microcontroller.
 ```

 ## Documentation